Dan Ward-Smith: England

-Ward-Smith travelled to the UK on a short term contract with Plymouth Albion.
+Ward-Smith travelled to the UK on a short-term contract with Plymouth Albion.
 While playing rugby in a local cup tie in Devon he suffered an ankle ligament injury which ended thoughts of an immediate return to a contract in pro rugby back in New Zealand.

 As a result, Plymouth Albion gave Ward-Smith the offer of rugby in tier 4 of the English club game and in 2000-01 he was part of the all conquering Albion team under the tutelage of Graham Dawe that took the league title with a perfect record of 26 wins out of 26, with Ward-Smith finishing as joint top try scorer in the division with 20 tries.
 A second successive promotion followed at Albion during the 2001-02 season where the club finished second to Orrell with Ward-Smith again becoming top try scorer in the division, this time with 23 tries.

 Having helped Plymouth achieve stability in tier 2 in a spell in which he scored almost 100 tries, Ward-Smith caught the eye of Bristol, which he signed for the 2005-6 campaign and looked to make a huge impression in his first season in the Premiership.

 He was selected for England 'A' in his first season at Bristol, making his debut against Ireland A. In his second season at the club he was called up to the 30-man England training squad for the Autumn Internationals.

 He missed out on a place in the 2007 England World Cup squad due to a ruptured patella tendon after being part of the initial training squad.

-Dan was named in The Guinness Premiership Team of the Year for the 2006-2007 season as Bristol finished third.
+Ward-Smith was named in The Guinness Premiership Team of the Year for the 2006-2007 season as Bristol finished third.

 After a promising start to the 2007–08 season with Bristol he broke his hand and missed out on selection for the 2008 Six Nations squad.